fraterrisus/dragonwars-crack/doc/Board Data.md

 Byte 0: If an encounter calls for randomly generated monster groups, the game picks a random number from 0 to this value and uses that group.
 For example, if there are 7 monster groups in the list and this byte is 4, then a random encounter will pick from groups 0-3.

+> Some boards have a random max of 0, which seems to mean monster group #0 is always picked; see Phoebus Event #15 / Encounter #9.

 Everything after that is a two-byte pointer to a Monster Group.
 Groups contain 33 bytes, which gets sliced and unpacked into a 41-byte (`0x00–0x28`) array when the encounter starts, plus a variable-length name string in five-bit packed format.

 | Source | Bitfield | Destination | Use |